nanoframework/nanoFramework.Hosting/README.md

 [Hosting Unit Tests](https://github.com/nanoframework/nanoFramework.Hosting/tree/main/tests)

-## What is a Generic Host
+## Generic Host
-The Generic Host sets up a default DI application container as well as provides a few services in the DI container which handle the the application lifetime.

-When a host starts it calls *Start()* on each implementation of IHostedService registered in the service container's collection of hosted services.
-In the application container all IHostedService implementations that contain BackgroundService or SchedulerService instances have their *ExecuteAsync* methods called.
+A Generic Host configures a DI application container as well as provides services in the DI container which handle the the application lifetime.
+When a host starts it calls *Start* on each implementation of IHostedService registered in the service container's collection of hosted services.
+In the application container all IHostedService object that inherent BackgroundService or SchedulerService have their *ExecuteAsync* methods called.

 This API mirrors as close as possible the official .NET [Generic Host](https://docs.microsoft.com/en-us/dotnet/core/extensions/generic-host).